pavanwakade/QSpiders-Full-Stack-Java/JS/nots/Nots.md

 4. A child function will have reference to the closure.
 5. Every time a parent function is called the new closure is created.
 6. Disadvantage : High memory consumption.
-# Interview Questions
-1. What is JavaScript?
-(Write 6 points)
-2. What is JRE?
-Name two JRE?
-3. Write the names of JavaScript engines for Chrome, Firefox, Edge, and Safari.
-4. What is a JS engine?
-5. What are the differences between Var, let, and const?
-6. What is hoisting?
-7. What is the temporal dead zone?
-8. What is a function?
-(Write 6 points)
-9. Write the types of functions with syntax.
-10. What is a higher-order function and a callback function?
-11. What is explicit and implicit return in arrow functions?
-Provide an example.
-12. What is closure?
-When is a closure created?
-Explain with an example.

-# Array
-1. Array is object in javascript.
-2. It is non-primitive type of literal.
-3. It is a block of memory which is used to store multiple type of value (any type of literal) in same memory block.
-4. Array size is dynamic (size is not fixed like JAVA) , it means we can store 'N' number of elements and JS engine will handle memory usage automatically.
-5. Values stored inside array are refered as array elements.
-6. Array elements are arranged in a sequence that is represented by integer number called as index.
-Array index starts from zero to array size - 1 (suppose array has 5 elements it's first index will be - 0 and last index will be 4).
-7. We can access the array element with the help of array object reference , square brackets and index ( array_object_ref[index] ).
-8. If we try to access the index that it greater than the array length we will get undefined.
-9. Array elements should be separated by comma(,)

 # Ways To Create Array